 - You are a lawful permanent resident.

-If deportation proceedings have already commenced, we can also help you seek deportation relief.
+If deportation proceedings have already commenced, we can still help you seek deportation relief.

 There are several options our attorneys may use in your defense against deportation.
-For example, we can help you with:
+For example, we can help you with the following:

 - Status adjustment: You could apply for a green card with U.S. Citizenship and Immigration Services (USCIS), usually through family members or employment.